Posted on 31 Dec 2016

 Labelling and coloring tracks speeds up workflow big time.
 Our brain responds to color faster than it does to words.

-I typically color all my drums and percussion yellow, bass blue, and synths green.
+I generally color all my drums and percussion yellow, bass blue, and synths green.

-You don’t need to bounce MIDI to audio, but there are benefits to doing so:
+You don’t ought to bounce MIDI to audio, however there square measure edges to doing so:

 Grouping similar tracks can help you to achieve a more ‘unified’ sound through bus compression, EQ, reverb, and whatever else.